 Now that you know how Asana is structured, you can go ahead and create your project.

 The first step in creating a project is to create a Workspace:

-Once the Workspace is ready, you can start creating projects in it.
+Once the Workspace is ready, you can create projects in it.

-List style project – A list style project displays tasks in the form of a to-do list.
-You should use this style if the project will have many tasks making it hard to display them in board style on a single screen.
+- List style project – A list style project displays tasks in the form of a to-do list.
+You should use this style if the project has many tasks, making it hard to display them in board style on a single screen.

-The board style project is visually pleasing and allows you to see all tasks at once.
+The board style project is visually appealing and allows you to see all tasks at once.
 The columns also make it easy to organize tasks into groups for easy tracking.
-The visual structure makes project management easier but it works well only for simple, smaller projects.
+The visual structure makes project management easier, but it works well only for simple, smaller projects.

 You can keep a project private or make it public to everyone who is part of the Workspace.
 If you need to control access to projects to certain team members, you will need to get the paid plan.
 This is useful when you have multiple teams working on the different projects.
 For example, a software startup may have a team of remote developers working on UI/UX while another team may be working on integrating the software with other apps.
 You would not want the remote developers working on UI/UX to get access to integration project.
 In this case, the paid plan will make perfect sense.

 Increase productivity, take screenshots, track time and cost, and bring accountability to your team.